 Graduate Student Researchers

 Casey Smith is a second-year master’s student at UC Berkeley’s Graduate School of Journalism.
-Her reporting focuses on science and the environment, law enforcement and federal agency corruption.
-Before coming to the IRP, Smith was a reporting intern at the Investigative Reporting Workshop and The Washington Post, where she produced separate stories on the Interior Department and national homicide data.
-Her work has been published by USA Today, National Geographic, The Washington Post and others.
+Her reporting focuses on science and the environment, health care and law enforcement.
+Before coming to the IRP, Smith was a reporting intern at the Investigative Reporting Workshop and The Washington Post.
+In 2019, she began a Pulliam Fellowship at The Indianapolis Star.
+Her reporting there will continue while she’s at the IRP.
+Smith’s work has been published by USA Today, National Geographic, The Washington Post and others.

 Mark Felt Scholars

 The recipients of the 2015-16 Mark Felt Scholarships are (left to right): Parker Yesko, Jimmy Tobias, Nadine Sebai, Brett Murphy and Alyssa Perry.

 Brett Murphy is investigating the effects of international shipping cartels on American logistics and exploited labor along the supply chain.

 Alyssa Perry is examining a loophole in U.S. immigration policy that has left many adult foreign-born adoptees without U.S. citizenship, making them susceptible to deportation.